arobson/queue-and-db-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites

 ## Available Scripts

 In the project directory, you can run:

+### `npm run start-db`

+Starts a Docker container with PostgreSQL on it listening at port 55432 with the credentials - dev:pgadmin.

+### `npm run stop-db`

+Removes the PostgreSQL Docker container permanently.

+### `npm run start-queue`

+This is necessary to start a Docker container with ActiveMQ on your system.
+The JMX broker listens on port 61616 and the Web Console on port 8161.
+Credentials are demo:activemq.

+### `npm run stop-queue`

+Removes the ActiveMQ Docker container permanently.

 ### `npm start`